zalando/zalando.github.io/_pages/report.md

         <div>
           <h4 class="dc-h4">Projects are healthy and compliant</h4>
           <p class="dc-p">
             Overall health and compliance of released projects are acceptable, there is a low number of open pull requests and the average time from contribution to acceptance is low at 85 hours.
+We do however see a low number of projects with a code of conduct.
+We will actively work on making this a requirement.
           </p>
         </div>
       </li>